TouchBistro/gehen/README.md

 Gehen also waits until the number of running tasks matches the expected amount of tasks in ECS.
 The default timeout duration is 5 minutes.

+#### Rollback
+If the deployment or deploy check steps fail, Gehen will automatically roll back the service to the previous version.
+It will then go through the same deploy check and drain check processes to ensure the roll back was successful.

 ## Usage

 ```